 The iPhone 7 Plus features improved specs over the iPhone 6s Plus, including a quicker-than-ever A10 Fusion processor chip and a twin-lens camera, along with two new colour options (both black - don't worry, we'll explain) and IP67 waterproofing.
-Our iPhone 7 Plus review will help you decide if Apple's newest and costliest phablet is for you.
+Our iPhone 7 Plus review will help you decide if Apple's now superseded phablet is for you.
 Thanks to MobileFun for lending us the matte black iPhone 7 Plus we've been using for this review.

 Apple traditionally follows a 'tick tock' update cycle with its iPhones: a major, full-number update with a visible physical redesign (iPhone 4, iPhone 5, iPhone 6) followed by a minor, S-branded update that looks roughly or exactly the same as its predecessor (iPhone 4s, iPhone 5c/5s, iPhone 6s).
 So after the relatively unexciting update last year we were expecting and hoping for a fundamentally different design.

 In fact, the iPhone 7 Plus is largely the same in overall design to the iPhone 6 Plus and 6s Plus before it: the dimensions are almost identical to the 6s Plus.
 And the camera still sticks out at the back, which is mildly irritating.

 Try placing the iPhone 7 Plus face-up on a table and it won't lie down flat: the back lens will prop it up very slightly.
 It's particularly galling given that the iPhone SE, released back in spring 2016, has a design in which the camera is completely flush.
 Still, most of us will keep the iPhone cased (with one of the best iPhone 7 Plus cases), which removes the issue entirely.
 And even if this design has been around for a while now, it remains very smart and attractive.